 Dry Cough Causes and Home Remedies for Dry Cough

 Chronic (persistent) dry cough is a respiratory symptom of chronic hyperventilation and low body O2.
-Dry cough is common in people with asthma, bronchitis, COPD, cystic fibrosis, numerous lung conditions and during respiratory infections.
+Commonly causes of dry cough include health problems such as with asthma, bronchitis, COPD, cystic fibrosis, numerous lung conditions and during respiratory infections.
 It often gets worse during sleep or at night, on exertion, and after meals.

 During normal breathing at rest the air travels though the nasal cavities at a speed of 8 km/h.
 When we cough through the mouth, the air rushes out through the airways at 120-160 km/h.
 This causes mechanical stress (irritation) and sudden CO2 losses with the following effects of alveolar hypocapnia (low CO2 levels in airways): bronchospasm (constriction of airways); irritable state of the cough receptors; and greatly increased mechanical friction in airways due to strong air flow.
 Later, due to reset in the breathing center, overbreathing and irritation of airways become chronic.